Valdezin/Globe-GFiber-ZLT-Hidden-Settings/README.md

 # Globe GFiber Prepaid Hidden Settings

-Tested on ZLT-G202, untested on other ZTE devices, you do you.
+Tested on ZLT-G202, untested on other ZLT devices or modems provided by Globe, you do you.

 Use Case: Initially used to reveal settings that prevents me to obtain IPv6 while on bridge mode.